jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-04-27-self-hosted-blog/index.md

 ### Site Parameters

 The [site parameters](https://hbs.razonyang.com/v1/en/docs/configuration/site-params/) section includes specific config variables for the Hugo theme.
-Their names are mostly self-explanatory as well as many of them are explained by comments.
+Their names are mostly self-explanatory and many of them are explained by accompanying comments.
 Configuration of site parameters would require trials and errors, and we can quickly check the updated content thanks to Hugo's hot reloading feature.

 ```yaml
 # config/_default/params.yaml